OLAWUYI19/ANNOTATION-TRAIN/README.md

 **🔹Results**.
 Labelled over 2,000 text samples with a QA accuracy score above 90%.
-Acknowledged for consistency and quality during internal audits.
-Contributed to smoother workflow by sharing suggestions on ambiguous labels.
+Contributed to smoother workflow by sharing suggestions and asking questions whenever unclear with rules which increase the percentage of accuracy with projects handled.
 **Confidentiality Note**
 Due to NDA terms, specific dataset details and instruction content have been omitted.

 ## 📝 IMAGE ANNOTATION PROJECTS.